Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction

-In this work, we consider a fixed point of junction between two chiral \lut for exploring \tdos enhancement where the two chiral edge modes could belong to two distinct quantum Hall states.
-This is theoretically equivalent to having a single quantum point contact (\qpcd) in a Hall bar geometry forming a tunnel junction between the left and the right region each of which in principle could host a distinct quantum Hall state surrounded by its own chiral edge states.
-Such a set up is simple from a theoretical perspective owing to the fact that a junction between two chiral \lut can host only two fixed points (the connected and the disconnected~\cite{kane_fisher,Wen}), unlike the three-wire case which hosts a family of fixed point~\cite{chamon2003, SDas2006, SDas2009}.
+In this paper, we consider a fixed point of junction between two chiral \luts for exploring \tdos enhancement where the two chiral edge modes could belong to two distinct quantum Hall (QH) states.
+This is theoretically equivalent to having a single quantum point contact (\qpcd) in a Hall bar geometry forming a tunnel junction between the left and the right region, each of which in principle could host a distinct quantum Hall state surrounded by its own chiral edge states.
+Such a setup is simple from a theoretical perspective owing to the fact that a junction between two chiral \luts can host only two fixed points (a connected fixed point and the disconnected fixed point~\cite{kane_fisher,Wen}), unlike the three-wire case, which hosts a family of fixed points~\cite{chamon2003, SDas2006, SDas2009}.

-Further, we are interested in exploring how non-local density-density interaction between edge state belonging to the two sides of QPC influence the \tdos.
-One way to simulate such interactions is to consider a situation where we fold the two-dimensional system about the QPC to form a bi-layer system\cite{West1990,Eisentein,Shayegan,Eisentein1992} and then consider local (in the folded 1-D coordinate system) inter-layer and intra-layer edge interaction as shown in Fig.~\ref{fig:bylayer_FQH}.
-As discussed above, to host a fixed point that is stable and at the same time also shows \tdos enhancement we need to break the junction symmetry.
-We explore two different ways of breaking the symmetry {\emph{(i)}} by having a junction between the chiral \lut belonging to two layers such that each layer has a different filling fraction or, {\emph{(ii)}} if the filling fraction is same, then by introducing asymmetric intra-layer edge interaction.
+Furthermore, we are interested in exploring how nonlocal density-density interaction between edge states belonging to the two sides of a QPC influences the \tdos.
+One way to simulate such interactions is to consider a situation where we fold the two-dimensional system about the QPC to form a bilayer system \cite{West1990,Eisentein,Shayegan,Eisentein1992} and then consider local (in the folded 1 D coordinate system) interlayer and intralayer edge interaction as shown in Fig.~\ref{fig:bylayer_FQH}.
+As discussed above, to host a fixed point that is stable and at the same time also shows \tdos enhancement, we need to break the junction symmetry.
+We explore two different ways of breaking the symmetry (i) by having a junction between the chiral \luts belonging to two layers such that each layer has a different filling fraction or, (ii) if the filling fraction is same, then by introducing asymmetric intralayer edge interaction.